All Collections

 • help us protect you against fraud,

-• help defend you from chargebacks, and
+• help defend you from chargebacks,

-• make damage protection possible and affordable.
+• make damage protection possible and affordable, and

 Occasionally guests may have trouble successfully uploading their ID or selfie.
 There are several tips within the Autohost guest portal, but you can remind your guest to place their ID on a plain surface with good lighting.
 If they are having trouble getting the camera to recognize one type of ID, suggest trying an alternative form of ID, if they have access to one.